8bitbuddhist/PixelMaestro-Studio/docsrc/Animation-Tab.rst

 ..
 Note:: Not all Animations support the same options.

-The *Color Palette* drop-down lets you select the color palette used to draw the Animation.
+The *Palette* drop-down lets you select the color palette used to draw the Animation.
 Continue reading to learn more about customizing Palettes.

 ..
 Tip:: To reapply a Palette after customizing it, simply reselect it from the drop-down.